-Section 2 - Election And Term Of Office: The officers of the Corporation shall be elected by the Board of Directors for terms of one (1) year at the Annual Board Meeting and hold office until their successors have been duly elected or appointed.
+Section 2 - Election And Term Of Office: The officers of the Corporation shall be elected by the Board of Directors for terms of one (1) year at the Annual Board Meeting or other duly convened meeting and hold office until their successors have been duly elected or appointed.

 Section 3 - Removal: Any officer may be removed by a two-thirds (2/3) vote of the total Directors whenever in their judgment the best interests of the Corporation shall be served.

 Section 4 - Vacancies: In the event of a vacancy in the Chair, the Vice Chair shall assume the duties of such office for the unexpired term of the office.
 Vacancies occurring in other officers' positions may be filled by appointment by the Board Chair, for the unexpired term of the office.